Stocks move higher, but are still headed for weekly losses - WTMJ

 Stocks are solidly higher in afternoon trading Friday, though the market is still on track to end the week in the red after three days of steep drops earlier in the week.
 Investors continue to focus on the possibility of inflation as the U.S. economy recovers from the coronavirus pandemic.

-The S&P 500 index was up 1.4% as of 1:08 p.m.
+The S&P 500 index was up 1.7% as of 3:18 p.m.
 Eastern.
-The Dow Jones Industrial Average was up 1% and the Nasdaq Composite, where the losses this week have been steeper, was up 2%.
-Even with the gains, the S&P 500 is on pace to end the week down 1.5% and the Nasdaq down 2.6%.
+The Dow Jones Industrial Average was up 1.2% and the Nasdaq Composite, where the losses this week have been steeper, was up 2.5%.

 The gains were broad, though technology sector stocks powered much of the rally.
-Gains in retailers, banks, communication companies and industrial stocks also helped lift the market.
-Energy stocks also rose as the price of U.S. crude oil climbed 2.2%.
+Retailers, banks, communication companies and industrial stocks also helped lift the market.
+Energy stocks also rose as the price of U.S. crude oil climbed 2.4%.
 Treasury yields mostly fell.

+The rally follows a solid finish for stocks Thursday, when the market appeared to get a boost from the Centers for Disease Control and Prevention’s decision to ease mask-wearing guidance for fully vaccinated people, clearing the way for that segment of the population to stop wearing masks outdoors in crowds and in most indoor settings.
+The move is expected to encourage more people to go out and spend money, speeding up the reopening of the economy.

+Even after two days of gains, the major stock indexes are on pace for weekly declines, specifically a 1.2% drop for the S&P 500, a 2.2% decline for the Nasdaq and a 1% pullback for the Dow.

 Disney fell 2.4% after reporting lower revenue and missing forecasts for growth in subscriber additions to its video streaming service.
 Disney had been adding subscribers at a breakneck pace the past year, helped by popular shows like “The Mandalorian” and the pandemic, which kept many Americans at home with little to do except watch TV.

 Technology stocks led the gainers after sinking earlier in the week as investors fretted about signs of rising inflation.
-Apple, Microsoft, Facebook and Google’s parent company all rose 1% or more.
+Apple, Microsoft, Facebook, Amazon.com and Google’s parent company all rose 1% or more.

 Investors have been questioning whether rising inflation will be something temporary, as the Federal Reserve has said, or something more durable that the Fed will have to address.
 The central bank has kept interest rates low to aid the recovery, but concerns are growing that it will have to shift its position if inflation starts running too hot.